pedrostardust/BlackJackAI/README.md

 # BlackJackAI
-An AI agent that plays blackjack using a decision network.
+An AI agent that plays blackjack using a bayesian decision network.
 =======